josh-weston-g/Orbit-Simulation-Server/README.md

 # Orbit-Simulation-Server
-Repository for my A-Level Computer Science NEA
+This repository is for my A-Level Computer Science NEA.
+It's a web applciation for simulating planetary orbits.
+It also contains the server side code as well.